WPP-Public/Potato-ACE/src/asce/components/disclosure/README.md

 ### Button triggered disclosures

 Disclosures can be triggered with multiple triggers and there can be multiple disclosures on the same page.
-In this example Disclosure 1 is hidden (default behaviour) and Disclosure 2 is shown using `asce-disclosure-visible="true"`:
+Disclosure 1 is initially hidden, which is the default behaviour, whereas Disclosure 2 is initially visible as it has the attribute `asce-disclosure-visible="true"`:

 ```html
 <button asce-disclosure-trigger-for="disclosure-1">